Ticket system

 The ticket cause helps you to decide whether you need to consider the ticket in reports and yield loss calculations.

 CMMS ONLY Work orders can be assigned to a ticket.
 Work orders are specific tasks for service personnel.
-Examples: exchanging or repairing an inverter, cleaning PV modules, etc. See CMMS.
+Examples: exchanging or repairing an inverter, cleaning PV modules, etc. See CMMS (Computerized Maintenance Management System).

 PREMIUM PARTNERS ONLY Create scheduled tickets for all your systems simultaneously with Automation.